 How to test scenarios

-You can test scenarios three ways:
+You can test scenarios in three ways:

-- Preview tab
+- Preview tab.

-- Event triggers
+- Event triggers.

-- "As live" email testing
+- "As live" email testing.

 Preview tab